sachin-pikle/tips-and-tricks/private-key-permissions.md

 ## Solution

+As per the ssh manpage (`man ssh`), a private key file contains sensitive data and should be readable by the user only but not accessible by others (read/write/execute).

-One solution to this problem is to make the key file readable only by you.
+One solution is to make the key file readable only by you.
 To do this, run the following command:

 ```shell
 chmod 400 ~/keys/private-key.key